GladiumLab/documentation/source/_docs/caching-advanced-topics.md

 ### Session and Cookie Lifetime
 Pantheon allows developers to control the length of sessions.
 There are two pieces: the lifetime of the cookie and the lifetime of the session itself.

 Session cookie lifetime is configured using the [session.cookie\_lifetime](https://secure.php.net/manual/en/session.configuration.php#ini.session.cookie-lifetime) PHP setting.
 If set to 0, the cookie is deleted when the user closes their browser.
-Session cookie lifetime is set to 2,000,000 seconds in Drupal's default.settings.php and in Pantheon's PHP configuration.
+Session cookie lifetime is set to 2,000,000 seconds in by default in Drupal and in Pantheon's PHP configuration.

-Drupal's [session garbage collection](https://api.drupal.org/api/drupal/includes%21session.inc/function/_drupal_session_garbage_collection/7) uses the [session.gc\_maxlifetime](https://secure.php.net/manual/en/session.configuration.php#ini.session.gc-maxlifetime) PHP setting when deleting expired sessions from the sessions database table.
-Session max lifetime is set to 200,000 seconds in Drupal's default.settings.php and in Pantheon's PHP configuration.
+Drupal's session garbage collection uses the [session.gc\_maxlifetime](https://secure.php.net/manual/en/session.configuration.php#ini.session.gc-maxlifetime) PHP setting when deleting expired sessions from the sessions database table.
+Session max lifetime is set to 200,000 seconds in by default in Drupal and in Pantheon's PHP configuration.

+#### Drupal 7
+Session cookie lifetime and session garbage collection can be overriden in your `settings.php` file.
 For additional details and examples on how to set cookie lifetimes and garbage collection manually, see ​​the [documentation within default.settings.php](https://github.com/pantheon-systems/drops-7/blob/master/sites/default/default.settings.php#L314-L336).

+#### Drupal 8
+Session cookie lifetime and session garbage collection can be configured as `session.storage.options` parameters in a services.yml file.
+To override core session behavior, create a copy of the services.yml file (see [Creating a services.yml File for Drupal 8](/docs/services-yml)), and adjust the `gc_maxlifetime` and `cookie_lifetime` values as needed.

 ## Geolocation, Referral Tracking, Content Customization, and Cache Segmentation